What is a ‘mansion tax’ and how would it work?

 Just days before the Budget, it has also been reported that the watchdog will downgrade this forecast every year of this parliament.

-Ministers have insisted that any tax rises should be focused on those with the most wealth, as living standards across the UK face a bleak future.
+Ministers have insisted that any tax rises should be focused on those with the most wealth, as living standards across the UK continue to drop.
 It is understood that the chancellor is currently considering a so-called ‘mansion tax’ that would see owners of high-value properties hit with a new charge.

 Different versions of how the tax could work have been floated, both with the potential to raise considerable sums for the exchequer.